Martin McCarrick: Collaborations

-Collaboration
+Collaborations

 He has also been associated with other musicians, recording and performing with This Mortal Coil, Nick Cave, The The, Gary Numan, Biffy Clyro, Marianne Faithful and Bryan Ferry.
 Plus, he has become the cellist of choice for British rock bands, appearing on stage with both 3 Colours Red and Rico (to whose Violent Silences album he contributed).

 He and his wife, Kimberlee, a violinist, now work together as The McCarricks – a live audio visual performance based show.
 They have toured extensively in the UK, USA and Europe and have written music for Channel 4, Embarrassing Bodies and the Animal Rights Society of the USA.

 In 2004, he performed again with Siouxsie on her Dreamshow performance, which featured a full orchestra and works from both her Siouxsie & the Bansheees as well as her The Creatures back catalogues.

 In 2006 McCarrick (along with Kimberlee McCarrick) took part in Patti Smith's Meltdown festival at The Royal Festival Hall in London where they performed with Sinead O'Connor, Marianne Faithful and Kristin Hersh.

 2007-8 saw violin and cello duo The McCarricks tour the UK, Europe and the US.
 Two EP releases followed – '3' and 'The McCarricks' – both on The McCarricks' own 'House of McCarrick' label.

 In 2012, he was working (for the first time in almost 30 years) again with Marc Almond, for his performance of Almond's Torment and Toreros album from 1983 in its entirety, for the Meltdown 2012 festival.
 He was musical director for the string and choir sections and performed as well.
 He continues to work with Marc Almond and in 2013 teamed up with Marc and Tony Visconti to record new material.